docuracy/Locolligo/README.md

     - [x] XML (from upload or URL)
     - [x] Google Maps KML (from upload or URL; also convert to geoJSON)
     - [x] Zipped Shapefile (from upload, to geoJSON)
-- [x] Convert the following JSON types to Peripleo-LD:
+- [x] Convert the following JSON types to xLP:
     - [x] Recogito LD
     - [x] Uploaded datasets (JSONata configuration required, UI not yet built)
 - [x] Convert Peripleo-LD to: